judithmichael/judithmichael.github.io/_pages/teaching.md

 Moreover, we have shown example languages from the ambient assistance domain and students created their own DSLs.

 #### Ringvorlesung: Frauen - Männer - Wirtschaft
-The interdisciplinary lecture series (2012/13) deals with gender role-typical behavior and the relationships between and within the genders in business.
+The interdisciplinary lecture series (2012/13) at Alpen-Adria Universität Klagenfurt deals with gender role-typical behavior and the relationships between and within the genders in business.
 The aim was to raise awareness for gender-specific differences on the one hand, but also for existing unobjective differentiation between the genders.
 The focus was not only on women but also on men with their changed role requirements.
 Within this lecture series women - man - economy, my focus was on gender specifics in the engineering and use of IT systems.

 ## Exercises
-Exercises accompany lectures within the Bachelor and Master programs.
+Exercises accompany lectures within the Bachelor and Master programs at Alpen-Adria Universität Klagenfurt.

 - Software Language Engineering, [Summer 18](https://www.se-rwth.de/teaching/ss18/sle/)
 - Datenbanken